mus264/264-tools/README.md

 ## Compatibility

-These modules have been tested with Max 6 and 7.
-They will not work with Max/MSP 5 or lower.
+The latest release of these modules requires Max 8.
+For Max 6 and 7 support, you can use v0.17 or lower.
 Please [report bugs under the issues tab above](https://github.com/mus264/264-tools/issues).

 ## Acknowledgments

 `264.grains~` relies on the `munger~` granulation external, which has a substantial ancestry including work by Ivica Ico Bukvic, Ji-Sun Kim, Dan Trueman, and R. Luke DuBois, most recently for [percolate](https://github.com/Cycling74/percolate).

-`264.midi-presets`, `264.audio-presets`, `264.sfplay~`, and `264.sfrecord~` rely on [Patrick Delges](http://www.crfmw.be/max/)’s `filesys` Java class to manage file locations.
+The original versions of `264.midi-presets`, `264.audio-presets`, `264.sfplay~`, and `264.sfrecord~` relied on [Patrick Delges](http://www.crfmw.be/max/)’s `filesys` Java class to manage file locations.
+(This is now done via a custom Node.js script.)

 The `264.reverb~` core is heavily based on [Randy Jones](http://madronalabs.com/)’s `yafr2` example.